 Single-room accommodation (no single room supplement) is available in the nearby Juniper Hall and includes catered meals (including all dietary preferences) from Monday midday through Friday lunchtime.

 The standard price is £479.
-However, you can take advantage of the EARLY-BIRD all-inclusive 10% discounted price of £429 until 25th May.
+However, you can take advantage of the EARLY-BIRD all-inclusive 10% discounted price of £429.

 The camp is limited to 18 attendees.
 The nearest station is Dorking and a transfer bus will be available on the Monday morning and Friday afternoon.
 Sessions will begin at 9:30 am Tuesday to Friday.